Protahiyat/log-analyzer/README.md

 - Flags potentially suspicious log entries (like failed logins, root access attempts, etc.)
 - Generates a clean, readable alert report (`output.txt`)

-This is a foundational exercise to get comfortable with analyzing system logs — something every SOC analyst and security nerd will need down the road.

 ## 📁 Files